-In order to facilitate the contacts and scientific exchange between doctoral students, the PhDstudents of MGSE will meet on a regular basis for discussion and socializing.
-During the fortnightly peer group meetings all doctoral students from the different disciplines will meet in the "Kavaliershäuschen" to discuss scientific, organizational, and personal matters.
-For example, one of the students can present an overview and the status quo of his / her PhDproject.
+In order to facilitate the contacts and scientific exchange between doctoral students, the PhD-students of MGSE meet on a regular basis for discussion and socializing.

+During the fortnightly peer group meetings all doctoral students from the different disciplines meet in the "Kavaliershäuschen" to discuss scientific, organizational, and personal matters.
+For example, one of the students can present an overview and the status quo of his / her PhD-project.
 Thereby, all students are well informed about each others projects and everyone gets the opportunity to discuss potential problems in an informal manner.
 Furthermore, the peer group meetings are meant to be an occasion for socializing and may also be combined with a BBQ or other social activities.

-The peer group meetings will be organized and attended by the MGSE Coordinator, who will also assist the students in organisational matters and administrative tasks.
+The peer group meetings are organized and attended by the MGSE Coordinator, who also assists the students in organisational matters and administrative tasks.